 The local work of the Boards of Customs and Excise was carried out by staff stationed in customs outports or excise districts.
 The Customs Board established outports which reported directly to the Board in either Edinburgh or London, and which in some cases had supervisory responsibility for subordinate ports or creeks.
 Excise was administered by local collections which were sub-divided into districts and divisions.
 Although the districts and divisions were subordinate to the collection, in many instances they also communicated directly with the Board in Edinburgh or London.
 In addition to customs and excise work, local officers frequently maintained shipping registers and sea fishing boat registers on behalf of the Registrar-General of Seamen and Shipping.

 poser 295 - Customs and Excise Letter Book, 1752

 poser 292 - Minute books of the Scottish Excise Board, 1815

 Help on other websites

-For more information about taxation, exchequer and customs and excise records see the guides available on the National Archives of Scotland and the ScotlandsPlaces website.
+For more information about taxation, exchequer and customs and excise records see the guides to taxation records, exchequer records and customs and excise records on the National Records of Scotland website.

 Go to other posers arranged by type of record.